-- 13.1 After the calibration process has been completed, remove the sensor probe from the gland and return it to the sensor-sampling chamber, taking care to position it properly. - 13.2 Hand-tighten the sensor gland to prevent air from leaking out of the sampling chamber. - 14.0 Make sure that all caps are replaced on the calibration salts, and return the instrument to service.
+- 13.1 After the calibration process has been completed, remove the sensor probe from the gland and return it to the sensor-sampling chamber, taking care to position it properly.
+The white mark on the sensor probe should face towards the inlet tubing.
+If the white mark is not visible, then it should be placed so the sample flow directly strikes the face of the mirror on the sensor tip.
+In other words, the mirror should face the incoming gas stream. - 13.2 Hand-tighten the black sensor gland to prevent air from leaking out of the sampling chamber. - 14.0 Make sure that all caps are replaced on the calibration salts, and return the instrument to service.